Frequently Asked Questions

 Both Windows and macOS require so-called "code-signing" in order to be able to trust the application.
-While this is a great technique of keeping malicious code from harming your system, it requires an annual subscription fee (for macOS code signing) respectively a Windows PC (which I don't possess).
+While this is a great technique of keeping malicious code from harming your system, it requires an annual subscription fee.
 This is why Zettlr-builds are not code-signed and therefore produce warnings.
-You can safely install Zettlr, as long as you download them from the Github releases-page, and ignore these warnings.
+You can safely install Zettlr, as long as you download them from the our page, and ignore these warnings.

 "What is Markdown?"